tradingstrategy-ai/docs/source/glossary.rst

         The underlying concept that DeFi services are :term:`non-custodial` without direct counterparty humans and intermediates make them very efficient.

         Decentralised finance can be seen to be a subset of :term:`web3`.
+If decentralised finance trades real-world assets, they are called :term:`RWAs <RWA>`.

         Example decentralised finance protocols includ
         :term:`decentralised exchanges <decentralised exchange>`,